-The final will be scheduled in accordance with university policy and will be cumulative but focusing more on the third and final module.
-Final Date - Wednesday, December 8 - 12:30 PM
+The final will be scheduled in accordance with university policy and will act as the exam for the third and final module.
+Unlike the midterms, the final will be cumulative, covering material for the entire course.

+Final Date and Time: TBD